Eapj3/radial_/README.md

 # keppy
-Starting to write a code for estimating radial velocities of stars with a massive companion.
+A pure Python code for estimating radial velocities of stars with a massive companion.

 Features
 -----------